 I then carefully drilled out ¼” holes for all of the shelf pins for the 120 shelves needed (that’s 240 holes).
 After that each shelf also needed a single 1/8” hole for the LED wiring to go through, for an additional 120 holes (making 360 holes drilled total!).
 To guide me in drilling out these holes, I came up with a schematic detailing where the grid lines should be drawn and which intersection points actually needed holes.
 The colored squares represent each shelf, with the top two corners of each being where the mounting holes had to be drilled.

-I also used a spade bit to drill one final ½” hole in the bottom left corner of the display, to allow the master controlled for the LEDs to be mounted on the front (with power and data cables passing through the hole to the back).
+I also used a spade bit to drill one final ½” hole in the bottom left corner of the display, to allow the master controller for the LEDs to be mounted on the front (with power and data cables passing through the hole to the back).
 This doesn’t appear in any of the pictures, because this one was not actually drilled until right at the end of the project.

 Next the boards were painted, first with a gray primer and then two coats of flat black (both latex-based paints).
 Before painting, I plugged all the shelf holes with wooden dowels to prevent paint from dripping in and making the shelves not fit any more.
 The wiring holes I wasn’t worried about, because those didn’t require a precise size.